 Requirements for the Major

-The Latin major requires 26 total credits of coursework beyond the first two semesters of Latin.
+The Latin major requires 26 total credits from below:

 & LATIN 204